Only Won: Film Maker

-In 2015, Only Won produced a Documentary short titled, Finding Cleveland with Larissa Lam as the director and music composer.
+In 2015, Only Won produced a documentary short titled, Finding Cleveland with Larissa Lam as the director and music composer.
 It garnished multiple nominations for Best Documentary.
 In 2016, Finding Cleveland won Best Documentary at the Oxford Film Festival.
 The story started as a journey for him to search for his family roots, but instead of taking him to the far east, it took him into the deep south of Cleveland, MS. While the 12-minute documentary focuses on the family's discoveries about their roots, it also touches on a broader history, such as the treatment of Asian immigrants in the region and the role the Chinese Exclusion Act played in that.

-On May 2021, his multi-ward winning film Far East Deep South released on PBS America_ReFramed.
+In May 2021, his multi-award-winning film Far East Deep South released on PBS America ReFramed.

-Awards

-Distinguished Service Award 1st ever Rising Star Award (2010).

 Personal life

-In March 2008, he married American talk show host, Singer/songwriter, director and producer Larissa Lam.
+In March 2008, he married American talk show host, singer-songwriter, director and producer Larissa Lam.
 The couple currently reside in Los Angeles, California.

-Outreach and Community Work

-Only Won has worked with the community and uses his platform as an entertainer and engineer to encourage people to continue to seek out their dreams without giving up their education.
-He strives to use his music to bridge a culture that needs to hear and feel the love of God.